mediadrop/mediadrop/doc/install/index.rst

    MediaCore is WSGI-based so there are many possible ways to deploy it.
    The built in Paste server does a great job for development, but you may want to run MediaCore from a more performant webserver.
-   Below are two of the most popular methods:
+   Below are three methods you can use to deploy MediaCore:

 a. ``mod_fastcgi`` is simplest and will work with most shared hosting environments, so long as the server has ``mod_fastcgi`` installed.